-A "Fast Patrol" in Erzurum, from Twitter

-The Presidency for Religious Affairs (Diyanet), headed by Mehmet Görmez, is a government agency with the grandiose budget of close to \$21.4 billion for 2016,19 which makes it a key player in the move towards increased religiosity in Turkey.
+A "Fast Patrol" in Erzurum, from Twitter some people who were smoking in public, which is considered a violation of the fast.14 Conversely, traditional users expressed fury at the anti-religious tweets and banded together under the hashtag #Don'tdisparagemyfast, while others praised the commandment to fast and the tradition that brings families together.15 Several traditional users even compared people who choose not to fast to animals.
+Additional fuel was added to the fire when Prof. Mustafa Aşkar used the same language to describe Turks who chose not to pray, while speaking on one of the government-sponsored television programs broadcast daily at the end of the fast.
+The comments made by Prof. Aşkar shocked the Turkish SNS, and led to strident responses and denunciations,16 including the use of the hashtag "There'sapimpatTRT" (Turkish Radio and Television).17 Following the response of SNS to Aşkar's comments, even the Presidency for Religious Affairs joined the censure and used its Twitter account to stress that these remarks were inconsistent with the values of Islam.18 The Presidency for Religious Affairs (Diyanet), headed by Mehmet Görmez, is a government agency with the grandiose budget of close to \$21.4 million for 2016,19 which makes it a key player in the move towards increased religiosity in Turkey.
 In addition to providing religious services and implementing many projects with this goal, Diyanet strives to increase awareness of Islam using a wide range of media including, but not limited to, SNS, as well as its own television channel.
 Inter alia Diyanet is leading the effort - supported by many Islamists in Turkey - to convert the Hagia Sophia building into a mosque.
 Until the Ottoman conquest of Constantinople (Istanbul) in 1453, the building served as an Orthodox Church.
 After the conquest, Sultan Mehmet II ("Mehmet the Conqueror") gave orders to convert the church into a mosque.
 In 1934, during the rule of Mustafa Kemal Atatürk, founder of the Turkish Republic, the building was again transformed, this time into a museum.
 During the renovations, the ancient depictions of Jesus and his mother Mary etched into the building's walls were revealed.
+Using the hashtag #OpenHagiaSophiaErdoğan" to address President Recep Erdoğan directly,